From SFUO to UOSU: What Really Changed at uOttawa

 Campus Life and Student Activities

 SFUO supported vibrant campus life, with hundreds of clubs covering everything from academic societies to cultural and recreational groups.
 These weren’t just social clubs; they were where students found their communities.
-The Federated Bodies system was also clever, with each department having its own student association, helping students with specific academic needs.

 uOttawa Clubs: Categories and How to Join